 Get ready, get set, get lost!

-Leaving downtown Saranac Lake heading west on Route 86, it’s straight and scenic driving for 8 miles.
+Leaving downtown Saranac Lake heading west on Route 86 is a straight and scenic drive for eight miles.
 The only tough part is keeping your eyes on the road because the views are so darn good.
 After Moody Tree Farm, on your right, yet before the Brighton Mini Mart, on your left, turn onto Hobart Road in Gabriels.
 Continue down the road until you see the corn maze sign on your right.
 This is where you turn in and park.

 The Great Adirondack Corn Maze is open August 1 to October 31, Thursday through Sunday, from noon to dusk.
 There are also special flashlight nights on Friday and Saturday, from dusk to 10 p.m., for those up for an added challenge.
 The maze is $10 for adults and unaccompanied children, less for kids with adults, and free for kids under 4.
 Make note, they do not accept cards — it's cash or check only.